Linguistic history of India: Carnatic music

 Telugu words end in vowels which many consider a mellifluous quality and thus suitable for musical expression.
 Of the trinity of Carnatic music composers, Tyagaraja's and Syama Sastri's compositions were largely in Telugu, while Muttuswami Dikshitar is noted for his Sanskrit texts.
 Tyagaraja is remembered both for his devotion and the bhava of his krithi, a song form consisting of pallavi, (the first section of a song) anupallavi (a rhyming section that follows the pallavi) and charanam (a sung stanza which serves as a refrain for several passages in the composition).
 The texts of his kritis are almost all in Sanskrit, in Telugu (the contemporary language of the court).
 This use of a living language, as opposed to Sanskrit, the language of ritual, is in keeping with the bhakti ideal of the immediacy of devotion.
 Sri Syama Sastri, the oldest of the trinity, was taught Telugu and Sanskrit by his father, who was the pujari (Hindu priest) at the Meenakshi temple in Madurai.
 Syama Sastri's texts were largely composed in Telugu, widening their popular appeal.
 Some of his most famous compositions include the nine krithis, Navaratnamaalikā, in praise of the goddess Meenakshi at Madurai, and his eighteen krithi in praise of Kamakshi.
 As well as composing krithi, he is credited with turning the svarajati, originally used for dance, into a purely musical form.

 History of Malayalam

-Malayalam diverged from Proto Tamil-Malayalam approximately the 2nd BCE century in the region coinciding with modern Kerala.
+Malayalam diverged from early middle Tamil approximately in the 10th century CE in the region of modern Kerala.
 The development of Malayalam as a separate language was characterized by the geographical Influence of Western Ghats, The Sanskrit Language have Influenced Malayalam both in lexicon and grammar, which culminated in the Aadhyaathma Ramayanam, a version of the Ramayana by Thunchaththu Ezhuthachan which marked the beginning of modern Malayalam.
 Ezhuthachan's works also cemented the use of the Malayalam script, an alphabet blending the Vatteluttu alphabet with elements of the Grantha script resulting in a large number of letters capable of representing both Indo-Aryan and Dravidian sounds.
 Today, it is considered one of the 22 scheduled languages of India and was declared a classical language by the Government of India in 2013.